2022 Bloeizone Fryslân Tour

-The 2021 Bloeizone Fryslân Tour was a women's cycle stage race that was held in the Netherlands from 10 to 12 March 2021.
-The 2021 edition of the race was the tenth running of the Healthy Ageing Tour, being held with a UCI rating of 2.1.
+The 2022 Bloeizone Fryslân Tour was a women's cycle stage race that was held in the Netherlands from 3 to 5 March.
+It was the 11th running of the Healthy Ageing Tour, being held with a UCI rating of 2.1.

 Teams

-Five UCI Women's WorldTeams, twelve UCI Women's Continental Teams and six Dutch cycling clubs made up the twentythree teams that participated in the race.
+Five UCI Women's WorldTeams, twelve UCI Women's Continental Teams and six Dutch cycling clubs made up the twenty-three teams that participated in the race.
 Only the NWV Groningen and did not enter the maximum of six riders, as they each entered five.
 130 riders started the race, of which 109 finished.